GPegel/Ansible-LAMP/README.md

 Created by Gerhard Pegel
 -------

 Monitoring Engineer at Wehkamp, the Netherlands.
 Before joining Wehkamp, I was a sysAdmin at Innovadis & Indenty.
 I started my career working at a production plant as a junior system engineer.
 Loves to talk about DevOps, System Administration, Scalability, High Availability, Monitoring tools like Zabbix.
-Apart from work, I love to meet people, listening to music and watch sports.
+Apart from work, I love to meet people, listening to music and watch movies.